Cuisine of the Midwestern United States: Cleveland

 Cleveland's many immigrant groups and heavily blue-collar demographic have long played an important role in defining the area's cuisine.
 Ethnically, Italian foods as well as several Eastern European cuisines, particularly those of Poland and Hungary, have become gastronomical staples in the Greater Cleveland area.

 Prominent examples of these include cavatelli, rigatoni, pizza, Chicken paprikash, stuffed cabbage, pierogi, and kielbasa all of which are widely popular in and around the city.

 Local specialties, such as the pork-based dish City Chicken and the Polish Boy (a loaded sausage sandwich native to Cleveland), are dishes definitive of a cuisine that is based on hearty, inexpensive fare.
 Commercially, Hector Boiardi (aka Chef Boyardee) started his business in Cleveland's Little Italy.

 In Italian bakeries around the Cleveland area, a variation of the cassata cake is widely popular.
-This local version, commonly called the "Cleveland-style cassata" differs from the cassata siciliana in that it is made with layers of sponge cake, custard and strawberries, then frosted with whipped cream.
-The cake is sold at bakeries throughout the Midwest region, including the Cleveland-area Corbo's, Presti's and LaPuma Bakery (credited with creating the cake back in the 1920s).
+This local version, commonly called the "Cleveland-style cassata", differs from the cassata siciliana in that it is made with layers of sponge cake, custard, and strawberries, then frosted with whipped cream.
+The cake is sold at bakeries throughout the Midwest region, including the Cleveland-area Corbo's, Presti's, and LaPuma Bakery (credited with creating the cake back in the 1920s).

 Detroit

 Detroit specialties include Coney Island hot dogs, found at hundreds of unaffiliated "Coney Island" restaurants.
-Not to be confused with a chili dog, a coney is served with a ground beef sauce, chopped onions and mustard.
+Not to be confused with a chili dog, a coney is served with a ground beef sauce, chopped onions, and mustard.

 The Coney Special has an additional ground beef topping.
 It is often served with French fries.
 Food writers Jane and Michael Stern call out Detroit as the only "place to start" in pinpointing "the top Coney Islands in the land."

-Detroit also has its own style of pizza, a thick-crusted, Sicilian cuisine-influenced, rectangular type called Detroit-style Pizza.
-Other Detroit foods include zip sauce, served on steaks; the triple-decker Dinty Moore sandwich, corned beef layered with lettuce, tomato and Russian dressing; and a Chinese-American dish called warr shu gai or almond boneless chicken.

-The Detroit area has many large groups of immigrants.
-A large Arabic-speaking population reside in and around the suburb of Dearborn, home to many Lebanese storefronts.

-Detroit also has a substantial number of Greek restaurateurs.
-Thus, numerous Mediterranean restaurants dot the region and typical foods such as gyros, hummus and falafel can be found in many run-of-the-mill grocery stores and restaurants.
+Detroit also has its own style of pizza called Detroit-style Pizza.
+It is a rectangular pan pizza with a thick, crisp, chewy crust.
+It is traditionally topped to the edges with mozzarella or Wisconsin brick cheese, which caramelizes against the high-sided heavyweight rectangular pan.

 Polish food is also prominent in the region, including popular dishes such as pierogi, borscht, and pączki.
 Bakeries concentrated in the Polish enclave of Hamtramck, Michigan, within the city, are celebrated for their pączki, especially on Fat Tuesday.
+Detroit is also known for its corned beef sandwiches.
 Hungarian food is featured in nearby eastern Toledo, Ohio with Tony Packo's Hungarian hot dog, a form of kolbász.

-Chinese restaurants in the Detroit area serve almond boneless chicken, a regional Chinese-American dish consisting of battered fried boneless chicken breasts served sliced on a bed of lettuce with a gravy-like chicken flavored sauce and slivered almonds.